ekara-platform/cli/README.md

 * The address of the docker host wherein you want to create or update an environment
 * The docker host's certificates location
-* The version of the docker host API we will deal with

 ___